 New Jersey has some of the strictest gun possession laws in the country.
 One of the laws that contribute to this strictness is the Graves Act of 1812.
 This Act has been on the books for a long time in New Jersey, but it has been altered and its enforcement has changed over the years.
 The main purpose of this statute is to create mandatory minimum sentences for many gun crimes, but these often have negative effects and overly punish people for crimes that may not deserve such strict penalties.
-The Atlantic City gun crime defense lawyers at the Law Offices of John J. Zarych explain the Graves Act and its penalties.
+The Atlantic City weapon crime defense lawyers at the Law Offices of John J. Zarych explain the Graves Act and its penalties.

 Crimes with Minimum Sentences Under the NJ Graves Act